St Oran's Church: Broughton Street

 The Broughton Street building was constructed between 1843 and 1844 for a congregation of the Catholic Apostolic Church.
 The design is attributed to John Dick Peddie; if this is correct, it would be his earliest completed design.
 The building is in the Neoclassical style with a facade of five bays under an unadorned pediment.
 The three central bays are recessed and divided by Ionic pillars.
 The outer bays are framed by Doric pilasters.
 Each outer bay features an architraved window with a pediment on consoles below an architraved panel.
 The central bays feature three round-headed doors beneath a continuous architraved panel.
-The sides of the are faced in rubble while the rear incorporates a deep apse with three round-headed windows.
+The sides of them are faced in rubble while the rear incorporates a deep apse with three round-headed windows.
 Following its secularisation, the building was partitioned internally into three storeys with a basement.

 This building also featured a plaque, erected to the memory of John Campbell MacGregor after his death in 1916.
 In 1921, the congregation unveiled a brass memorial plaque, listing the names of 18 members of the congregation who died in the First World War.
 This is now housed in Greyfriars Kirk.
 In 1930, the church was renovated, including the repair of the external steps and the installation of an Estey organ.

 The former St Oran's Church has been protected as a Category B listed building since 1966.